 The third mattress is the innerspring mattress.
 This type of mattress gets its name from its core support.
 While it incorporates a layer of two of polyfoam in its main system, it features a set of evenly set steel coils as its main support system.

-How to Determine the Best Innerspring Mattress for You
+How to choose an Innerspring Mattress for You

 The coil type will be the first consideration.
 There are four main types of coil that are commonly used in the innerspring mattress.
 They include:-

-- Bonnell coils that are usually shaped as hourglasses and which are often used in los cost innerspring mattresses.
+- Bonnell coils that are usually shaped like hourglasses and which are often used in los cost innerspring mattresses.

 - Offset coils.
 These, like the Bonnell coils, are also hourglass-shaped.
 However, they have a straightened bottom which creates a hinging effect if you are looking at an increased and evenly distributed support.